 The Company uses a credit facility to finance working capital requirements.
-The interest cost of this facility is dependent upon Canadian and US bank prime rates as well as the Company's Debt-to-capitalization ratio.
+The interest cost of this facility is dependent upon Canadian and US bank prime rates as well as the Company's debt-to-capitalization ratio.
 The profitability of the Company could be adversely affected with increases in the bank prime rate.
 Management does not believe that the impact of interest rate fluctuations will be significant on its operating results.
-A 100 basis point fluctuation of interest rate on average bank indebtedness throughout 2022 would impact interest expense annually by \$0.3 million (November 30, 2021 - \$0.1 million).
+A 100 basis point fluctuation of interest rate on average bank indebtedness throughout 2023 would have impacted interest expense by \$0.1 million (November 30, 2022 - \$0.3 million).